tebeka/talks/ideas.md

 # Talk Ideas

+# Code that writes code

+For example stringer in Go.
+Fixed parser (RDH example)
+Mention generics

 # Get Comfortable

 How being in your comfort zone is better.
 More productive, less pressure.
 Drive analogy - focus on road, not on car.